British picture restorers, 1600-1950 - H

-The Fitzwilliam Museum employed Alice Holland, 1936-9, chiefly for mounting drawings by John Downman acquired in five volumes in 1936, which were to be disassembled and mounted, ‘just as they stood, with a hinged, sunk mount above them’; she charged some £82 for mounting 153 drawings and repairing nine of them (Fitzwilliam Museum, ‘Minutes’, 12 November 1936, bills, Box 225).
+The Tate Gallery employed her for mounting a drawing in 1928 (National Gallery archive, NG13/1/10) and the Fitzwilliam Museum, 1936-9, chiefly for mounting drawings by John Downman acquired in five volumes in 1936, which were to be disassembled and mounted, ‘just as they stood, with a hinged, sunk mount above them’; she charged some £82 for mounting 153 drawings and repairing nine of them (Fitzwilliam Museum, ‘Minutes’, 12 November 1936, bills, Box 225).

 Sources: Information on works with the Holland mount stamp, see Hunterian Art Gallery collections website and Margaret F. MacDonald, James McNeill Whistler: Drawings, Pastels, And Watercolours.
 A Catalogue Raisonne, 1995, index under Holland.